Deciding on the right communication channels for your business can prove a bit of a headache.

 Try to avoid this customer service mistake.

-Instead, offer your customers the best service possible by complementing email support with the other communication channels we've listed above.
+Instead, offer your customers the best service possible by complementing email support with the other communcation channels we've listed above.

 They’ll help you offer a more proactive approach to customer service.